 1. What is Dry Eye Syndrome?

-2. What are the Symptoms and Causes of DES?
+2. What are the Symptoms of DES?

 The main symptoms of dry eye syndrome include: